stark1tty/awesome-PhD/README.md

 #### Editing Tools
 - [ACADEMIZER](https://x.writefull.com/academizer): Writefull's Academizer makes your informal sentence appropriate for an academic text.
 - [ANGRY REVIEWER](https://www.angryreviewer.com/): Free academic style corrector for modern scientific writing.
-- [QUILLBOT](https://quillbot.com/): Paraphrase like the awesome boss you are using QuillBot.
+- [CHAT WITH OPEN LARGE LANGUAGE MODELS](https://chat.lmsys.org/): Web interface to chat with various large language models to help you write.
+- [GRAMMARLY](https://app.grammarly.com/): Well known grammar checker tool, featuring a paraphraser and plagarism checker.
 - [LIST OF ACRONYMS MAKER](https://listofacronyms.com/): Don't waste time collating a list or table of abbreviations manually.
 This tool does it for you.
+- [QUILLBOT](https://quillbot.com/): Paraphrase like the awesome boss you are using QuillBot.
+- [UNDETECTABLE](https://undetectable.ai/): Parapraser tailored for high level language.

 #### Formatting
 - [THE EXECUTABLE BOOKS PROJECT](https://executablebooks.org/en/latest/): The Executable Books Project is an international collaboration to build open-source tools that facilitate publishing computational narratives using the Jupyter ecosystem.